jsr-io/jsr/frontend/docs/usage-policy.md

 [help@jsr.io](mailto:help@jsr.io).

-It is ok to offer a user a small gratuity after a scope name has exchanged hands, such as some stickers or a T-shirt, but this occuring must never be a condition of the scope name transfer.
+It is ok to offer a user a small gratuity after a scope name has exchanged hands, such as some stickers or a T-shirt, but this occurring must never be a condition of the scope name transfer.

 ### Trademark and copyright